This pork soup is a simple light herbal soup with only huai shan / chinese yam and goji berries.

-1 small clay or ceramic soup pot or double boiler
+1 large clay or ceramic soup pot or double boiler

-1 large pot for steaming or slow cooker
+1 large pot for steaming or a slow cooker

 220g prime ribs